 4.3 If there are no transactions to be reported, what (level of) documentation should a PSP have available in its files to evidence this?

 None on EU level.
-However, there can be national recommendations or obligations for so-called nil reporting.
 PSPs are advised to consult their national authorities on that.

 4.4 Data protection principle: is the transmission of data below the threshold in line with personal data protection?